Low-depth Hamiltonian Simulation by Adaptive Product Formula

-We first consider the $\mathrm{H_2O}$ molecule in its equilibrium geometry with the 6-31g basis set.
-The active space is chosen to be 5 orbitals (B2:2,A1:3) with 4 electrons and the parity transformation is used for fermion-to-qubit mapping~\cite{bravyi2002fermionic,bravyi2017tapering}.
-After reducing stationary qubits with spin conservation~\cite{bravyi2017tapering}, we have $8$ qubits with $156$ Pauli terms of the Hamiltonian $H=\sum_ja_jP_j$ and coefficient weight $\sum_j |a_j|$ being $8.446$.
-We consider the performance of our adaptive PF method with respect to different error threshold $\dcut$ and compare it to first-order Trotter methods with different steps.
-We start from the Hartree-Fock state and evolve the system for $t=2$.
-As shown in \autoref{fig:numerics}(a)(b), we consider the fidelity and count the number of CNOT gates with respect to different $\dcut$.
-We observed that, in general, to achieve the same accuracy, the CNOT gates required by adaptive PF is much smaller than the Trotter method.
-For example, the adaptive PF method with $\dcut=3\times 10^{-5}$ and $220$ CNOT gates achieves the same accuracy as the first-order Trotter method with $80$ time steps and $74,560$ CNOT gates.
-Therefore, the adaptive PF method can significantly reduce the circuit depth by several orders.
+We first consider the $\mathrm{H_2O}$ molecule in equilibrium geometry with the 6-31g basis set.
+The Bravyi-Kitaev transformation is used for fermion-to-qubit mapping~\cite{bravyi2002fermionic} and the active-space Hamiltonian~\footnote{The active space is chosen to be 6 orbitals (A1:3, B1:1, B2:2) with 6 electrons.} contains $12$ qubits with $550$ Pauli terms and coefficient weight $\|a\|_1 = 16.690$ (trivial term excluded).
+We test our method with different thresholds $\dcut$ and use first-order Trotter method as references.
+We start from the Hartree-Fock state and evolve for a total time of $T=6$. \autoref{fig:numerics}(a)(b) show the CNOT gate count and fidelity for each $\dcut$.
+To achieve same accuracy, CNOT gates required by adaptive PF is much fewer than the Trotter method.
+With $\dcut=0.2$, the adaptive PF uses $144$ CNOTs gates whereas $1.6\times 10^5$ CNOT gates ($30$ Trotter steps) are needed for the first-order Trotter method to achieve similar fidelity.